2016 Atlantic hurricane season: Retirement

-On March 26, 2017, at the 39th session of the RA IV hurricane committee, the World Meteorological Organization retired the names Matthew and Otto from its rotating name lists due to the amount of damage and deaths each one caused, and they will not be used again in the North Atlantic basin.
+On March 26, 2017, at the 39th session of the RA IV hurricane committee, the World Meteorological Organization retired the names Matthew and Otto from its rotating name lists due to the number of deaths and amount of damage each one caused, and they will not be used again in the North Atlantic basin.
 They were replaced with Martin and Owen, respectively, when the list was used again for the 2022 season.

 Season effects

 This is a table of all of the storms that formed in the 2016 Atlantic hurricane season.
 It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
 Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 2016 USD.